 People spend up to a third of their lives sleeping, so you should request a few sets of bedsheets that are comfortable and durable.
 After more than 100 hours of research and testing, we think that L.L.Bean’s 280-Thread-Count Pima Cotton Percale Sheets can’t be beat.
 They combine the cool, crisp feel we often look for in sheets with superior sweat wicking, heat retention, and durability.

 They’re comfortable and breathable, soft and cool against the skin, and they only get softer over time.
 In our tests, thanks to their superior extra-long staple cotton, L.L.Bean’s sheets lost the least amount of mass after washings and shrank the least.
-Durable stitching means these sheets should last a long time, but if they do shrink, tear, or unravel, L.L.Bean’s lifetime guarantee means you can exchange them at any time.
+Durable stitching means these sheets should last a long time, but if they do shrink, tear, or unravel, L.L.Bean’s satisfaction guarantee means you can exchange them at any time.
 We recommend asking for at least two sets per bed so that you can trade them out on laundry days.

 If you prefer the smooth texture of sateen, we recommend the Royal Velvet 400tc WrinkleGuard Sheet Set.
 In our tests for shrinking and durability, these 400-thread-count sheets outperformed all the other sateen sheets, including three new competitors we brought in for our most recent round of testing.
 Unlike L.L.Bean’s sheets, these even come in California King size.
 Many sateen sheets snag easily because of their weave, but the Royal Velvet sheets exhibited no wear over the course of two rounds of testing.